-During the construction phase of the Proposed Action, soil erosion and resuspension of bottom sediments would be expected to cause the greatest impacts to surface waters.
+During the construction phase of the Proposed Project, soil erosion and resuspension of bottom sediments would be expected to cause the greatest impacts to surface waters.
 Construction activities such as clearing and grubbing, excavations, and the creation of equipment staging areas would expose and disturb the soil in the study area, potentially leading to soil erosion.
 The construction of additional impervious surfaces would also lead to increased stormwater runoff volumes and impact surface water quality through the potential increase of contaminants and sediments entering Newark Bay.
 Dissolved chemicals, such as hydrocarbons, nutrients, and road salt can enter the surface waters as stormwater runoff.
 In-water construction would impact water quality via increases in suspended sediments.

-The construction of the new NBB piers will involve installation and removal of over a thousand 36-inch steel pipe piles and approximately 10,000 linear feet of temporary sheetpile cofferdam.
+The construction of the new NBB piers will involve installation and removal of over a thousand 42-inch steel pipe piles and approximately 10,000 linear feet of temporary sheetpile cofferdam.
 The new bridge piers will be constructed by the drilled shaft method.
 These piers will be accessed via a temporary construction trestle extending out from each shore to the new main span pier locations just outside of the navigation channel.
-The temporary access trestle for the new westbound bridge would be supported by 36-inch diameter steel pipe piles and is expected to be in place for a period of approximately two years.
+The temporary access trestle for the new westbound bridge would be supported by 42-inch diameter steel pipe piles and is expected to be in place for a period of up to 5 years.
 Once the new westbound bridge is completed, another temporary trestle would be constructed out from each shore alongside the eastbound bridge and used for both demolishing the existing NBB and constructing the new bridge within its existing footprint.
 Bridge demolition would include removing all of the piers within Newark Bay to 2 feet below the mudline in accordance with Authority practice, except for the two main span piers which would remain to support the fendering system for the new bridges.
-This trestle would also be in place for a period of approximately two years.
-New trestle piles located below the MHWL would be installed initially by vibratory driving and finally by impact driving within a larger 60-inch diameter casing set to the mudline and equipped with air compressor lines to reduce sediment resuspension and underwater noise transmission during pile driving.
+This trestle would also be in place for a period of up to 6 years.
+New trestle piles located below the MHWL would be installed initially by vibratory driving and finally by impact driving.
+During the timing restriction, trestle pile installation will be conducted within bubble curtains.
+Bubble curtains will be used either with or without a larger 60-inch diameter casing set to the mudline and equipped with air compressor lines to reduce sediment resuspension and underwater noise transmission during pile driving.
 The drilled shafts for the bridge piers would likely be advanced in-water with turbidity barriers used to minimize sediment resuspension and reduce impacts to the aquatic community.
-Turbidity barriers would minimize disturbances but would not contain 100 percent of suspended sediments and would be susceptible to changing water conditions, such as wave action, wind seiches, and turbulent tidal currents.
-Bridge pier construction would then take place within steel sheetpile cofferdams.
-Demolition of the existing bridge piers would also occur within sheetpile cofferdams.
+During timing restrictions, cofferdams or bubble curtains may be used for drilled shaft construction depending on the concrete cap footings.
+Concrete cap footings may be constructed within cofferdams or using precast or preformed forms supported by the drilled shafts (no traditional cofferdams).
+Bridge pier construction would then take place within dewatered steel sheetpile cofferdams, and other sediment control structures.
+Demolition of the existing bridge piers would also occur within turbidity barriers or sheetpile cofferdams.
+All in-water pier work would take place outside of the January 1 through June 30 time of year restriction.
 Following completion of bridge construction and demolition, cofferdams and trestle piles would be removed by vibratory extraction.
-All of this in-water construction activity requires considerable use of spud barges, tugboats and other support vessel types over a period of four years.
+All of this in-water construction activity requires considerable use of spud barges, tugboats and other support vessel types over a period of up to 10 years.
 The installation and removal of steel pipe piles and steel sheetpiles and associated spud barge mooring and tugboat propeller wash in the relatively shallow waters of Newark Bay will disturb bottom sediments and cause temporary increases in suspended sediment in the construction area.